 When you are preparing to file a personal injury claim in Rock Hill, SC, you can do a few things to help your lawyer and make the process easier for you.

-- Gather evidence – This includes photographs of the accident scene, witness statements, police reports, and medical records.
+- Gather evidence – This includes photographs of the accident scene, vehicles involved, witness statements, police reports, and medical records.

 - Keep track of expenses – Keep track of any expenses you have due to the accident, including medical expenses, lost wages, and property damage.